LibraryOfCongress/concordia/docs/how-we-work.md

 Now every time you make a commit in Git the various tools listed in the next section will automatically run and report any problems.

 n.b.
-Each time you check out a new copy of this Git repository, run pre-commit install.
+Each time you check out a new copy of this Git repository, run `pre-commit install`.

 #### Configure your editor with helpful tools: